Back to Top

 This code checks if product ID 123 is in the cart.
 If not, it redirects users away from the checkout page.

-These are just a few common customization scenarios for WooCommerce templates.
+In conclusion, these are just a few common customization scenarios for WooCommerce templates.

-Depending on your specific requirements, you can leverage various hooks, filters, and customization techniques to achieve the desired layout, fields, and pages for your online store.
+Therefore, depending on your specific requirements, you can leverage various hooks, filters, and customization techniques to achieve the desired layout, fields, and pages for your online store.

 Template File Reference :